 Figures 2 and 3.
-Seasonal comparison of Wakondah Pond, Site 1 Deep, water transparency (Secchi Disk depth), chlorophyll a and dissolved color for 2022.
+Seasonal comparison of Wakondah Pond, Site 1 Deep, water transparency (Secchi Disk depth), chlorophyll a, and dissolved color for 2024.
 Shallower water transparency measurements oftentimes correspond to increases in chlorophyll a and/or color concentrations.

 Figures 4 and 5.
-Annual median Wakondah Pond water transparency, chlorophyll a, dissolved color and total phosphorus concentrations measured through the New Hampshire Lakes Lay Monitoring Program (2021 and 2022) and the New Hampshire Department of Environmental Services (1982 and 2001).
+Annual median Wakondah Pond water transparency, chlorophyll a, dissolved color, and total phosphorus concentrations measured through the New Hampshire Lakes Lay Monitoring Program (2021 through 2024) and the New Hampshire Department of Environmental Services (1982 and 2001).
 The long-term data provide insight into the water quality fluctuations, among years, that have been documented in Wakondah Pond.

 Figure 6.
-Wakondah Pond - Site 1 Deep
+Wakondah Pond - Site 1 Deep Temperature Profiles (April 30 through October 18, 2024)

-Temperature Profiles (August 19, 2022)